Early iPhone systems-on-chip: S5L8922

 The Samsung S5L8922 is a 32-bit system on a chip (SoC) manufactured by Samsung for Apple.
 It is used in the iPod touch (3rd generation).
 It is similar to the S5L8920.

 Later developments

-Apple later switched to designing their chips in-house after their acquisition of Intrinsity and PA Semi, leading to the creation of the Apple A4 used in the iPhone 4.The transition marked Apple’s move toward vertical integration, where both hardware and software were optimized together for performance and energy efficiency.
+Apple later switched to designing their chips in-house after their acquisition of Intrinsity and PA Semi, leading to the creation of the Apple A4 used in the iPhone 4.